Allies

 First Appearance: Military Comics #3, October 1941 (from Quality Comics)

-current version: Blackhawk #1 Vol. 2, 1987
+Current version: Blackhawk #1 Vol. 2, 1987

 Residential area: San Francisco, California, formerly Hong Kong, China